MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/deploy.md

 ## Microsoft Teams in Office LTSC 2021

-Office LTSC 2021 includes the Teams client app.
-To complete the installation of the Teams client app after installing Office LTSC 2021, either restart the device or sign out, and then sign in again.

-After Teams is installed, it's automatically updated approximately every two weeks with new features and quality updates.
-The update process for Teams is different than the update process for the other Office apps, such as Word and Excel.
+Office LTSC 2021 no longer includes the Teams client app.
+However, if the Teams client app was previously installed with Office LTSC 2021, it will continue to be automatically updated approximately every two weeks with new features and quality updates.
+The update process for Teams is different from the update process for other Office apps, such as Word and Excel.
 For more information, see [Teams update process](/microsoftteams/teams-client-update).

-If you don’t want the Teams client app included when you deploy Office LTSC 2021, you can use either of these methods:
-- The [ExcludeApp element](../office-deployment-tool-configuration-options.md#excludeapp-element) in your configuration xml file.
-- The “Don't install Microsoft Teams with new installations or updates of Office” policy setting if you’re using Group Policy.
-You can find this policy setting under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Updates in the Group Policy Management tool.

 ## Skype for Business in Office LTSC 2021